d85/jsnsd-review/ch08/chapter-notes.md

 However for unique scenarios this simple example could be extended in ways that may be impossible or at least impractical with such ready-made solutions.

 For instance, imagine a nascent authentication approach which isn't yet supported in larger projects.
-We can use the `preHandler` option supported by `fastify-http-proxy` to implement custom authentication logic.
+We can use the `preHandler` option supported by `@fastify/http-proxy` to implement custom authentication logic.

 Let's install `fastify-sensible`: